sio/potyarkin.com/content/posts/20180401-getting-started-with-libpq.md

 - Place the module into any location listed in `LibPQPath` and it will become available for importing

-If you have any futher questions about LibPQ please create an [issue] on GitHub or contact me via [e-mail].
+If you have any further questions about LibPQ please create an [issue] on GitHub or contact me via [e-mail].

 [LibPQ]: {filename}20180103-introducing-libpq.md